All About Environmental Scientists and Specialists

 - Regulatory Analyst

-Job Opportunities for Environmental Scientists and Specialists
+Job Demand for Environmental Scientists and Specialists

 The states with the most job growth for Environmental Scientist or Specialist are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Environmental Scientist or Specialist
+Salary for an Environmental Scientist or Specialist

-The typical yearly salary for Environmental Scientists and Specialists is somewhere between $42,520 and $124,620.
+The average yearly salary of an Environmental Scientist or Specialist ranges between $42,520 and $124,620.

 Environmental Scientists and Specialists who work in District of Columbia, California, or Colorado, make the highest salaries.